vs_cluster_subseq clusters FASTA sequences from a given

 and added to the output.
 This text is typically added by de-replication, see

-The number of distinct sequences in each cluster is output as members
+The number of distinct sequences in each cluster is output as members.

-allows users to pass additional command-line arguments
+vsearch_options allows users to pass additional command-line arguments

-that are not directly supported by this function.
+to VSEARCH that are not directly supported by this function.
 Refer to

-manual for more details.
+the VSEARCH manual for more details.

 Examples